 Environment variables are a common way for developers to move application and infrastructure configuration into an external source outside of application code.
+They play a fundamental role in environment management.
 A common reason to do this is to enable easier switching between environments.
 If you keep the key configuration, you need to move your application between a development and testing machine separate from the code; your application is more portable.

 When an application runs on a machine, the variable becomes part of the environment a process runs in.
 Typically you can set these variables directly from a terminal, from a configuration file in a home directory, or using other tools.

 For example, to set a variable in your command line, run the following:

 And echo it back out to the screen:

 A Pod is the basic execution unit of a Kubernetes application and represents processes running on your cluster.

 When you create a Pod (with a Deployment, StatefulSet, or other means), you set environment variables for the containers that run in the Pod, which Kubernetes then passes to the application(s) inside the Pods.

 There are two ways to define environment variables with Kubernetes: by setting them directly in a configuration file, from an external configuration file, using variables, or a secrets file.

 This tutorial shows both options, and uses the Humanitec getting started application used in previous tutorials.
 The backend deployment spec sections use environment variables to send database access details to the backend service, and details of the backend to the front end service.